rayhea/GTAVMACROS/readme.md

 ------------

 #### Phone Mode
--  Select any Phone number and press Dial button to dial.
+-  Select any Phone number and press Dial button/Double `left click` to dial.

 #### Chat Mode
 - press `y` or `u` to select global or team chat to enter text.